mdsol-share/crichton/doc/api_descriptor_documents.md

 ```

 ## Descriptor Elements<a name="descriptor-elements"></a>
-The following detail the properties of each subsection of an _API Descriptor Document_:
+The following documents detail the properties of each subsection of an _API Descriptor Document_:

 * {file:doc/data_and_transition_descriptors.md Data and Transition Descriptors}
 * {file:doc/resource_descriptors.md Resource Descriptors}
 * {file:doc/protocol_and_route_descriptors.md Protocol and Route Descriptors}

 ## Crichton Lint<a name="crichton-lint"></a>
-Developing a Hypermedia aware resource, whose behavior is structured within a API Descriptor document, may appear
+Developing a Hypermedia-aware resource whose behavior is structured within a API Descriptor document may appear
-daunting at first and the development of a well structured and logically correct resource descriptor document may take
+daunting at first.
+The development of a well-structured and logically correct resource descriptor document can take
 several iterations.

-To help with the development, a lint feature is part of Crichton in order to help catch major and minor errors in the
-design of the resource descriptor document.
+To help with your development of hypermedia resources, Crichton has a lint feature that helps you catch major and minor errors in the design of the resource descriptor document.

-Single or multiple descriptor files can be validated via lint through the rdlint gem executable or rake.
+Single or multiple descriptor files can be validated by way of lint through the rdlint gem executable or rake.
 For example:

 * `bundle exec rdlint -a (or --all) ` Lint validate all files in the resource descriptor directory

 * `bundle exec rake crichton:lint[all]` Use rake to validate all files in the resource descriptor directory

-To understand all of the details of linting descriptors files, please view the {file:doc/lint.md Lint} documentation.
+To understand all of the details of linting descriptors files, see the {file:doc/lint.md Lint} documentation.

 ## Related Topics<a name="related-topics"></a>
 * [ALPS][] specification